 For these sessions we ask that a parent or guardian always be present, join in learning more about TBRI, and enjoy resting in a chair under a tree or entering in conversations with other parents.
 We hope this can be a restful or even encouraging time for those caring for these youth.

-To be considered, please download, print, and complete a liability waiver and release form (pdf) for the youth and any guardian that may attend liability waiver (pdf), and click on the orange ‘Request a Session’ button above to submit a brief application.
+To be considered, click on the orange ‘Request a Session’ button above to submit a brief application.

 Please contact us with any questions.
 We look forward to hearing from you!